Capital punishment in the Middle East

 Capital punishment is legal in most countries of the Middle East.
 Much of the motivation for the retention of the death penalty has been religious in nature, as the Qur'an allows or mandates executions for various offences.

 Moratoria and abolition

 Israel

 Almost all death penalties were abolished by legislation in 1954 except for serious crimes committed during wartime.
 The last execution to ever take place in Israel was that of Adolf Eichmann, who was convicted for his role in the Holocaust, in 1962.

 A moratorium has since been placed on all further execution of any individual.

 Legal formalities aside, popular sentiment in favor of the death penalty occasionally rises in Israel in response to particularly heinous crimes.
 After the Sbarro suicide bombing, right-wing newspapers called for the perpetrators to be executed but Ahlmam Tamimi was only sentenced to prison.

 In January 2018, the Knesset made a preliminary vote on a bill introducing death penalty for terrorism.
+The push to reintroduce capital punishment for terrorism-related murder continued in subsequent Knessets, and on 30 March 2026 the Knesset passed the Penal Bill (Amendment No. 159) (Death Penalty for Terrorists) Law, making death by hanging the default sentence in West Bank military courts for Palestinians convicted of fatal terror attacks.
+The Association for Civil Rights in Israel (ACRI) petitioned the Supreme Court the same day, arguing the law is unconstitutional and discriminatory.